Skip to main content

 NON-PCI COMPLIANT INNOVATORS

-Weavr returns a token as part of a successful response.
-You will need to provide the token as part of APIs which require the user to be logged in.
+We return a token as part of a successful response.
+Provide the token as part of APIs which require the user to be logged in.

 Via the user invitation process